melindachang/cs-340-project-1/README.md

    contents of its answer, authority, and additional RR sections are embedded in a new `Message` object that copies over most of the header of the initial query.
 This message is then sent off to the original host.

+## Part 3

+### Usage

+See `part3.log` for logging info from the most recent script run.

+### Design Description

+The same program as in part 2, except:
+- `BasicDNSProxy` now stores its own persistent `requests.Session` object, which is instantiated upon the first call to `datagram_received`.
+- `handle_doh_query` now uses `logging.Logger` to broadcast how much time elapses between the start and end of each task